parse-community/parse-server-api-mail-adapter/README.md

     emailAdapter: {
         module: '@zingersystems/parse-server-api-mail-adapter',
         options: {
+            // Set to true if templates are to be processed by a thirdparty api like sendgrid.
+(Defaults to true).
+            external: true,
-            // The email address from which emails are sent.
+            // The email address from which emails are sent (Required).
             sender: 'sender@example.com',
-            // Sets the adapter to by pass local template file processing and call the apiCallback directly.
-            external: true, // Default is false
-            // The email templates.
+            // The email templates - (Optional).
             templates: {
                 // The template used by Parse Server to send an email for password
                 // reset; this is a reserved template name.